 The light from a flaming torch cast shadows up the walls of the cavern and thrust the varying aspects of the twisted figures across the walls.
-The old man placed his hands on the edge of the stone alter and sank his head deep into his chest and breathed heavily, “My Liege...” he whispered as he sank to his knees.
+The old man placed his hands on the edge of the stone altar and sank his head deep into his chest and breathed heavily, “My liege...” he whispered as he sank to his knees.

 “Merlin” whispered one of the figures circling the alter.
 He pulled himself from the shadows and placed his hands gently on the shoulders of the old man.
 The light from the torch played across his battered body armour, as he knelt quietly by his side.

 “Galahad...” said the old man softly, “please...I am fine”.
 Galahad nodded his understanding but remained in position by the old man.
 He looked at the Knight and stared into his eyes, his own filling with salty water.
 “Why?”